Gerhard Neukum

 Gerhard Neukum at Free University of Berlin.

 Gerhard Neukum (1944-2014) was a German planetary scientist who worked on the chronology of solar system bodies.
-He obtained a Ph.D. in physics at the Heidelberg University.
-He was a professor at the Ludwig Maximilian University of Munich and at the Free University of Berlin.
+He obtained a Ph.D. in physics at Heidelberg University.
+He was a professor at LMU Munich and at the Free University of Berlin.

 Neukum was involved in the ESA Mars Express mission, the joint ESA-NASA Cassini–Huygens mission, the ESA Rosetta mission, and the NASA Dawn mission.
+He also led a consortium of scientists in developing the first proposal for a Mercury orbiter spacecraft, submitted to ESA in 1985.

 The asteroid 6150 was named after Neukum.

 The crater Neukum on Mars was named after him by the IAU in 2017.